 The use of the same reporting form and categories caters to researchers interested in TANF expenditure data, but two problems with the structure of the ACF-196 complicate accurate analysis.
 First, the form contained broad reporting categories that were too inflexible to accurately trace changes in states’ spending over time or compare similar types of spending in different states.
-Without precise reporting categories, many states struggled to pair new uses for TANF dollars with available reporting categories and consequently reported spending increases in the broadly-defined other non-assistance and assistance under prior law categories.(Johnson 2013; Derr et al. 2009) In other cases, the ACF-196 form’s reporting categories lacked clear boundaries, leading states to report similar expenditures in different categories.
-As the Director of the OFA noted in regard to the ACF-196 reporting system, “a state may report TANF spending for pre-school under ‘Prevention of Out-of-Wedlock Pregnancies’ or ‘Other’ and possibly even ‘Child Care,’ although the instructions specifically exclude such expenditures under child care.”
-(Johnson 2013)
+Without precise reporting categories, many states struggled to pair new uses for TANF dollars with available reporting categories and consequently reported spending increases in the broadly-defined other non-assistance and assistance under prior law categories (Johnson 2013; Derr et al. 2009).
+In other cases, the ACF-196 form’s reporting categories lacked clear boundaries, leading states to report similar expenditures in different categories.
+As the former Director of the OFA noted in regard to the ACF-196, “a state may report TANF spending for pre-school under ‘Prevention of Out-of-Wedlock Pregnancies’ or ‘Other’ and possibly even ‘Child Care,’ although the instructions specifically exclude such expenditures under child care” (Johnson 2013).

 In addition to broadly-defined expenditure categories, accurate analysis of the TANF expenditure data is complicated by how states reported errors.
 If a state discovered an error in a prior year’s report, the margin of error was subtracted or added to the respective reporting category on the current year’s ACF-196, indistinguishably blurring actual and corrected spending.
 The negative expenditure values in the published expenditure data are obvious evidence of this accounting method, but such cases are only the ostensible corrections where the margin of error exceeded the actual expenditures in the current year.
 Any value in the expenditure data can include an upward or downward correction for an error in a prior year’s report.
-Thus, in the words of the Director of the OFA, it is “impossible to determine the actual TANF expenditures that occur in a fiscal year.”
-(Johnson 2013)
+Thus, in the words of the former Director of the OFA, it is “impossible to determine the actual TANF expenditures that occur in a fiscal year” (Johnson 2013).

 The flaws in the TANF expenditure data are not completely surmountable.
 It is impossible to know exactly where and when states misreported expenditures or corrected a prior year’s expenditure report in a later year’s report.
 Nevertheless, the problems can be mitigated.
-In order to alleviate the effects of non-mutually exclusive categories, I aggregate the nineteen distinct expenditure categories in the published data into ten using, with a few minor exceptions, the categories already developed by Schott et al. (2015).
-As can be seen in Table A.1 in the Appendix, the aggregate categories are composed of similar ACF-196 reporting categories, reducing the probability that similar types of spending are treated as distinct in the analysis.
+In order to alleviate the effects of non-mutually exclusive categories, we aggregate the nineteen distinct expenditure categories in the published data into ten using, with a few minor exceptions, the categories already developed by Schott et al. (2015).
+As can be seen in Table A.1, the aggregate categories are composed of similar ACF-196 reporting categories, reducing the probability that similar types of spending are treated as distinct in the analysis.

-In order to mitigate the effects of corrections for errors in prior year expenditure reports, I create three-year moving averages of the data.
+In order to mitigate the effects of corrections for errors in prior year expenditure reports, we create three-year moving averages of the data.
 The three-year moving averages reduce the short-term variation in spending and prevalence of proportional expenditure values above one or below zero—the ostensible instances of states’ correcting prior years’ expenditures in the current fiscal year—from seventy-nine to fifty-six.
 Thus, while an improvement upon the original data, three-year moving averages do not clean all the cases of prior year corrections.
 Nevertheless, there is a balance to strike between clean and interesting data.
 Including more years in the average would capture more cases of prior year corrections, but it would also obscure actual changes in spending and inhibit longitudinal analysis.